Programs and Services

-- Early Entrance to Kindergarten or First Grade:
+1. Early Entrance to Kindergarten or First Grade

 Enrichment Programs Offer Additional Opportunities

 GATE elementary students have a variety of enrichment opportunities available to them.
 Those opportunities include the North Suburban Summer Academy, Future Problem Solving Programs, Math Masters, and Continental Math League.
-Click on the "Enrichment and Resources" tab in the left-sided menu for more information on these and other quality programs.
+Click on the "Enrichment and Resources" tab in the menu on the left side of this page for more information on other quality enrichment programs.